CafeVariomeUoL/cv3-docs/Writerside/topics/dependent-services-configuration.md

 # Dependent Services Configuration

-Cafe Variome V3 requires several services to be running in order to function properly.
-They are databases, storages, and identity providers.
+Cafe Variome V3 relies on multiple services to function correctly, including databases, storage systems, and identity providers.

 ## MongoDB

-MongoDB is a schemaless, NoSQL database that Cafe Variome V3 uses to store data.
-All operational data and discoverable data are stored in MongoDB.
+MongoDB is a schemaless NoSQL database used by Cafe Variome V3 to store both operational and discoverable data.

 <tabs>
     <tab title="Install as a package">